Better control of contagious ecthyma/orf

 Prerequisites and/or limits

-The vaccination schedule has to be rigorously followed
+The vaccination schedule must be rigorously followed